Jürgen Moltmann: World War II

 Moltmann took his entrance exam to proceed with his education but instead was drafted into military service in 1943 at the age of 16, during World War II, serving as an Air Force auxiliary in the German Army.
 "The reading matter which he took with him into the miseries of war were Goethe's poems and the works of Nietzsche."
 (Note: The items were a gift from his sister.
 In other places, Moltmann mentions that "Faust" was included in the collection of Goethe's poetry.)
 He worked in an anti-aircraft battery during the bombing of his hometown of Hamburg by the Royal Air Force, an attack that killed 40,000 people, including a friend standing next to him.
 Ordered to the Klever Reichswald, a German forest at the front lines, he surrendered in 1945 in the dark to the first British soldier he met.
 From 1945 to 1948, he was confined as a prisoner of war (POW) and moved from camp to camp.

 He was first confined as a POW in Belgium, then Scotland, then England.
 In the camp at Belgium, the prisoners were given little to do.
 Moltmann and his fellow prisoners were tormented by "memories and gnawing thoughts".
 They had escaped death but had lost all hope and confidence.
 After Belgium, Moltmann was transferred to a camp in Kilmarnock, Scotland, where he worked with other Germans to rebuild areas damaged by bombing.
 The hospitality of the Scottish residents toward the prisoners left a great impression upon him.
 In Scotland, they also saw photographs, nailed up confrontationally in their huts, of Buchenwald and Bergen-Belsen concentration camps.
 The initial reaction of the prisoners was that these photos were propaganda, but gradually they began to see themselves through the eyes of the Nazis' victims.
-Moltmann was given a small copy of the New Testament and Psalms by an American chaplain and reading these gave him a new hope.
+Moltmann was given a small copy of the New Testament and Psalms by an American chaplain and reading these gave him a new hope, as he recorded in his autobiography: